mrpear/section-11/examples/reports/README.md

 - Week-by-week volume and CTL progression
 - Compliance summary with reasons for modifications
 - Performance marker tracking (sweetspot, VO2max, decoupling trends)
-- Polarization by week to catch grey zone creep
+- Polarization by week to catch grey zone creep, plus TID 28d as block-scale classification
+- Durability by week to catch aerobic efficiency regression across the block
 - Wellness block-over-block comparison with assessment labels
 - Phase Progression Check with explicit criteria evaluation
 - Next block plan with targets and key changes